Transformations of lattice diagrams and their associated dotted diagrams: Deformations of admissible dotted diagrams and dissolutions of lattice diagrams

-In this section, we investigate relation between deformations of admissible dotted graphs and transformations of lattice polytopes.
-We show that if an admissible dotted graph is deformed to the empty graph by a sequence of good deformations in good order, then its associated lattice polytope has a transformation with minimal area, and we obtain deformations of dotted graphs describing a transformation of lattice polytopes with minimal area (Theorem \ref{thm3-7}).
-Further, we show that if a dotted graph has \lq\lq many'' dots, then it is admissible (Proposition \ref{prop3-8}), and a dotted graph with ``many'' dots is reduced to the empty graph (Proposition \ref{prop3-9}).
+In this section, we investigate relation between deformations of admissible dotted diagrams and transformations of lattice diagrams.
+We show that if an admissible dotted diagram is deformed to the empty graph by a sequence of good deformations in good order, then its associated lattice diagram has a dissolution with minimal area, and we obtain deformations of dotted diagrams describing a dissolution of lattice diagrams with minimal area (Theorem \ref{thm3-7}).
+Further, we show that if a dotted diagram has \lq\lq many'' dots, then it is admissible (Proposition \ref{prop3-8}), and a dotted diagram with ``many'' dots is reduced to the empty graph (Proposition \ref{prop3-9}).

-We give deformation I*--IV* with a weaker condition for application than given in Definition \ref{def3-2}, as follows.

-\begin{definition} We use the notations in Definition \ref{def3-2}.
-For a dotted graph, we define {\it deformations I*, II*, III*, IV*}, as deformations I, II, III, IV, respectively, such that we allow overlapping regions for deformations I and for the other deformations change the condition for overlapping regions as follows.